Cembalet: Comparison with Pianet

 After introducing the Cembalet, Hohner produced a variation of the mechanical design named the Pianet.
 These two instruments were sold in parallel until the late 1960s.
 Case styles were identical for models C and N through the 1960s causing many to misidentify these instruments.
 The most obvious point of visual difference is the differing keyboard range, C to C for the Cembalet and F to F for the Pianet.

 Reed-based pianos have voices that differ markedly depending on the material and geometry of the reeds, the way they are excited, and the way the vibrations are converted to electrical energy.
-The Cembalet pushed the tip of the reed upward until it cleared the plectrum, where as the Pianet pulls the reed upward using a pad adhered over a length of around one quarter inch positioned back from the tip of the reed.
+The Cembalet pushed the tip of the reed upward until it cleared the plectrum, whereas the Pianet pulls the reed upward using a pad adhered over a length of around one quarter inch positioned back from the tip of the reed.
 The attack of the note and the harmonics produced vary significantly.
 In addition the plate of the capacitive pickup is to the side in the Cembalet producing further differences in the way the vibration of the reed is converted to an electrical signal.